pafoster/gdir/README.rst

-gdir: Find Out Train/Bus Times Using the Command Line
+gdir: Get Train/Bus Times Using the Command Line
 =========================

 ``gdir`` is a command line tool which queries the Google Directions API for public transport routes and displays results as human-readable text.